-Now we’ve got that out of the way CHERRY, CHOCOLATE, need I say more?
+Now we’ve got that out of the way Cherry, Chocolate, need I say more?
 I’m trying to use up bits and bobs that have been gathering at the back of my food cupboards for yonks, I had a jar of Morello Cherries in syrup which smelt like Kirsch or Black forest Gateaux in a jar…utterly divine.
-I had a few green raisins left over from the muesli that I’d made earlier on that morning and I seem to have bought enough dessicated coconut recently to fill a bucket!
+I had a few green raisins left over from the muesli that I’d made earlier on that morning and I seem to have bought enough desiccated coconut recently to fill a bucket!
 The one ingredient that I’d not used yet and was super excited about was the Raw Cacao Nibs from Foods You Can.
 These are really delicious, they pop in your mouth when you bite into them, it’s kind of like a hard brazil nut texture but with a savoury chocolate flavour, I love them.

 - 100 g oats

 - 100 g coconut flour

 Add all the dry ingredients into a bender first and blitz until smoother in texture.